 Fellows are free to pick the most appropriate case throughout the day and is not tied to a particular staff surgeon.
 If necessary or available, fellows may be asked to staff a routine trauma case if additional rooms become available during the day (e.g., washout, ankle fracture, femoral nail, etc.) but not in lieu of a primary trauma case of interest to the fellow.

 Our trauma fellows are expected to be able to actively teach residents basic tenets of trauma care, the evaluation and management of trauma patients and operative principles of long bone fracture fixation.
-Fellows coordinate clinic participation and are expected to attend at least one specialty trauma clinic per week.

-The most recent case numbers submitted to the OTA in 2012-2013 for accreditation are as follows:
+The most recent case numbers for 2020-2021 are as follows:

 There is no call for the first month, supervised call for the second month and then the call is under monitored supervision beginning the third month of the fellowship.

 After the second month, the fellow will take independent night call as an attending on the trauma service with full operative privileges.
 There is always a backup faculty member on call if the fellow has questions or problems and fellows can call the faculty in at any time deemed necessary.
 Call averages approximately five to seven times per month depending on trauma staff schedules.